 Since you wanted to get rid of your financial woes but you can’t somehow pay your debts the way you should, you have opted to go through a debt management plan.
-That’s a very wise move since debt management plan (DMP) can help you pay your debts conveniently and according to your budget.
+That’s a very wise move since a debt management plan (DMP) can help you pay your debts conveniently and according to your budget.
 You just need to find a debt advisor offering DMPs and he will be the one to negotiate with your creditors on how you are going to pay your debts.
 But, of course, before going into DMP, you should find out for yourself if DMP can really help you or not.
 Mind you, there are also some disadvantages aside from advantages in enrolling in DMP.
-One of the best ways to find out if DMP is for you is for you to know your financial status and you should learn how to use a debt management plan calculator.
-If you can’t find, you can even make one using MS Excel.
+One of the best ways to find out if DMP is for you to know your financial status and you should learn how to use a debt management plan calculator.
+If you can’t find it, you can even make one using MS Excel.

 Here are the steps in making a DMP calculator using MS Excel: